A-G-D/dotfiles/README.md

 # dotfiles

-Personal dotfiles configuration, structured to be easy way to manage, extend, and hook into.
+Personal dotfiles configuration, structured to be easy to manage, extend, and hook into.